MichaelCurrin/learn-to-code/intro_to_coding.md

 			5. Insert the data into the template.
 			6. Return the page as finished HTML.
 		- There may be an admin view which for authorized users to create and edit web pages.
-		- Wordpress is an open-source library available for building a blog, which you can host somewhere or on the Wordpress website itself.
+		- WordPress is an open-source library available for building a blog, which you can host somewhere or on the WordPress website itself.
-		- Moodle is similar to Wordpress.
+		- Moodle is similar to WordPress.

 ### Design